JaxPlays-Inc/jaxplays.org/content/productions/2025/2025-Who-Killed-Amanda-Scott.md

 - Mystery
 - Drama
 - Play
-Description: First time playwright, Jocey Shrader, is a local high school student who was selected to have her main stage murder mystery production highlighted at The Island Theater.
+description: First time playwright, Jocey Shrader, is a local high school student who was selected to have her main stage murder mystery production highlighted at The Island Theater.
 Come be captivated!
 ---